August 28, 1921– Nancy Kulp:

 “Not voluntarily.
 If I were outed, then I would not deny it.”

 Hadleigh waited to publish his book until 1994, when all the subjects had gone to their graves.
 So, Kulp never formally came out of the closet, but her gayness was no secret in the biz.

-In a crazy twist, one of the best Miss Jane moments was when the Clampetts, feeling that money has corrupted them, gives their fortune away to a college student.
+In a crazy twist, one of the best Miss Jane moments was when the Clampetts, feeling that money has corrupted them, give their fortune away to a college student.
 While Mr. Drysdale moans the loss of the money, Miss Jane tells him to stop thinking about the Clampetts and start concentrating on getting the college student’s account.
 Eventually, everyone discovered the student’s selfish motives, and she is sent away, with the Clampetts getting their money back.
-That student is played by Sheila Kuehl, also a lesbian in real life, and also a loyal Democrat.
+The student is played by Sheila Kuehl, also a lesbian in real life, and also a loyal Democrat.
 In 1994, Kuehl became the first openly gay California legislator.
-She served on the Los Angeles County Board Of Supervisors, the first gay person to do so.
+She currently serves on the Los Angeles County Board Of Supervisors, the first gay person to do so.

 “I think I’ve been successful in making the distinction between actress and politician.
 But there’s always someone who screams, ‘Where’s Jethro?'”

 In his final years, Bailey lived as a recluse on his houseboat in Laguna Niguel.
-He always kept in touch with Kulp, whom he called “Slim”.
+He always kept in touch Kulp, whom he called “Slim”.

 Kulp’s final credits rolled in 1991, taken by that damn cancer at her home in Palm Springs.
 She was 69-years-old.
 She appeared in 250 episodes of The Beverly Hillbillies.